Bandu Munasinghe

-Munasinghe Arachchilage Don Bandu (16 March 1936 – 5 February 2005 as බන්දු මුණසිංහ [Sinhala]), popularly as Bandu Munasinghe, was an actor, and stunt director of Sri Lankan cinema.
+Munasinghe Arachchilage Don Bandu (16 March 1936 – 5 February 2005 as බන්දු මුණසිංහ [Sinhala]), popularly known as Bandu Munasinghe, was an actor, and stunt director of Sri Lankan cinema.
 Particularly acted in cinema in villain roles, Munasinghe was the first stunt director of the Sri Lankan silver screen.

 Personal life

 He was born on 16 March 1936 in Borella.
 He first studied at Hewavitharana College, Rajagiriya and his secondary education at Nalanda College, Colombo.
 He excelled as a boxer.
 Because of this, he joined the army for a while after school and showed boxing skills.

 He was married to Jayanthi Munasinghe where the wedding was celebrated on 16 March 1967.

 Munasinghe, who had been a movie star for thirty-five years, suddenly fell ill in 1993.
 He went to Embilipitiya in Ratnapura where one of his leg was amputated.
 He died on 5 February 2005 at the age of 69.